 The Supreme Court refused to issue an injunction, claiming that the military's alleged order to stop using civilians as human shields was sufficient.
 At a hearing on 21 May 2002, pursuant to the petitioners' argument, the Court ordered the army to submit a written copy of its orders, and to clarify the question of what is and what is not permitted regarding the issue of obtaining assistance from Palestinian civilians during military operations.
 The Court also ordered the army to identify the legal basis for its practices.
-State to respond to petition in 30 days.
+The Court ordered the state to respond to the petition within 30 days.